BROOKELAB/SARS-CoV-2-within-host-evolution/global_data_analysis/readme.md

 This analysis will conduct the following steps:
 1. For each substitution of interest, get the amino acid for each sequence in the alignment.
-	1. A. Isolate the gapped reference sequences from the `msa_0527/msa_0527.fasta` file.
+	1. A. Isolate the gapped reference sequences from the `msa_0527/msa_0527.fasta` file using the `scripts/isolate_seq.py` Python3 script.
-	2. B. For each position in the ungapped reference sequence, get the corresponding position in the gapped alignment.
+	2. B. For each position in the ungapped reference sequence, get the corresponding position in the gapped alignment using Bash.
-	3. C. For each of the substitutions of interest, get the corresponding position in the gapped alignment, not accounting for frameshift mutations.
+	3. C. For each of the substitutions of interest, get the corresponding position in the gapped alignment, not accounting for frameshift mutations using Bash.
 The resultant file is available at `data/substitutions_gapped_pos.csv`